|Nutrition Facts (per serving)|

 - 4 tablespoons butter

-- Optional: 1/4 cup finely chopped red or
+- Optional: 1/4 cup red or green bell pepper (finely chopped)

 - 4 tablespoons flour

-- half-and-half (or 1 cup milk and 1 cup heavy cream)
+- 2 cups half-and-half (or 1 cup milk and 1 cup heavy cream)

 - 1/4 teaspoon dried mustard